Tools and Materials

 Raised Bed Garden Layout

-Plan your raised bed layout to maximize the space, give plants the sunlight and space they need and make it easy to care for them.
+Plan your raised bed layout to maximize the space, give plants the sunlight and space they need and make it easy to care for.
 Here are a few raised bed garden layout ideas:

-- Keep your taller plants and climbing plants at the back so they don’t block sunlight from low-growing varieties.
+- Keep your tall plants and climbing plants at the back so they don’t block sunlight for low-growing varieties.

 - Arrange low-growing plants near the front so they get plenty of sunlight and are easy to reach.